BTE FAQ

 A: Before the End director, Jeff Finn, performed all original songs on the BTE soundtrack via the masked alias, S’s.
 The main theme, “Electric Friends,” is from the digital album, Exploded View of Love, written and performed by S’s in 2014.

-Q: Who is the admin of the Facebook, Instagram, and Bluesky social-media pages connected to Before the End: Searching for Jim Morrison?
+Q: Who is the admin of the Facebook, Instagram, and Bluesky pages connected to Before the End: Searching for Jim Morrison?

 A: Jeff Finn.